aresio/hyperbeta/README.md

 # Usage

-- Open HyperBeta's GUI by launching the gui.py script.
+- Open HyperBeta's GUI by launching the gui/main.py python script.
-- Specify the number of aminoacids in the peptides
+- Press "Preprocess GRO molecular dynamics file"
 - Open the GROMACS file containing the molecular dynamics
+- Specify the number of aminoacids in the peptides and the interval of frames to be processed
-- Launch the analysis on the GROMACS file
+- Press PROCESS to launch the analysis on the GROMACS file
-- Run Hyperbeta's Visualization Tool (HVT)
+- Press RUN to launch the Hyperbeta's Visualization Tool (HVT)

+# Installation

+As a first step, clone the repository on your machine.
+HyperBeta is composed of two separate softwares:

+- the analysis tool, written in python
+- HyperBeta's Visualization Tool, written in C++

+The latter must be compiled using g++ or a similar compiler.
+A Visual Studio solution file is available in the root of the repository.

 # Further information